At some point, we wanted to know for sure. How it is with fecal water and zeolite.

 FAQs:

-❓Is zeolite also useful for chronic diarrhea?
+❓Is zeolite also useful for chronic fecal water?

 ❓What do studies report compared to the experiences of horse owners?